 Building for Excellence: Inclusive Practices for Faculty Recruitment and Searches is a comprehensive resource published by Stanford University detailing strategies, procedures, resources and best practices for faculty recruitment.

-Appointments to the Professoriate (UTL, NTL, MCL) must be by search or through a waiver of search approved by the School of Medicine and the Provost.
+Appointments to the Professoriate (UTL, NTL, UML) must be by search or through a waiver of search approved by the School of Medicine and the Provost.

 Appointments to the Clinician Educator line do not require a search.
 However, appointment of Clinician Educators by search is allowed and encouraged.